This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Neon lights, mirror walls, and big prints deck out this lively bar on Bedford Street.
 Here, you can watch the skillful bar team prepare your drinks in front of you.

 Break a few moves on the disco dancefloor with a drink in hand or watch a live performance.
-They also have brilliant boozy brunches on Saturdays with DJs, bingo, bottomless Prosecco, and live performances with tunes from the disco era.
+They also have brilliant boozy brunches on Saturdays with DJs, bingo, bottomless Prosecco, and live music in Covent Garden with tunes from the disco era.

 You’re sure to have a ball here and when you wake up with a slight hangover and sore muscles, remember to Blame Gloria.